HolyJoey/Pixelbot/README.md

 Some shitty skidded pixelbot for Strinova

 It really likes yellow.
-Turn your enemy hightlight colour to yellow for it to work Mouse4 for aimbot
+Turn your enemy hightlight colour to yellow for it to work

-Mouse5 for triggerbot
+Hold "mouse4" for aimbot and "mouse5" for triggerbot